 This is the one so many people talk about, mainly because of Sox fans hyping it, even though they lost it.
 Game 6, the most-talked-about game in World Series history, went 12 innings, and had several thrilling moments, ending with Carlton Fisk doing the Fenway Twist.
-Game 3 went 10 innings, and featuring the alleged interference by Ed Armbrister.
+Game 3 went 10 innings, and featured the alleged interference by Ed Armbrister.
 Games 2, 4 and 7 were 1-run games.
 Game 7 was won in the 9th.
-The only game that wasn't close was Game 1, and that featured Luis Tiant pitching a shutout and singling and later scoring the decisive run.
+The only game that wasn't close was Game 1, and that featured Luis Tiant pitching a shutout, and singling and later scoring the decisive run.

 The one thing that keeps this Series from legitimate #1 consideration is Riverfront Stadium.
 No football stadiums.
 No artificial turf.

 Game 1 was 1-run, and Games 2, 5 and 7 were 2-run.
 Game 1 featured Robinson's steal of home.
 Game 7 featured Johnny Podres' shutout and Sandy Amoros' catch.
 And this Subway Series ended with Brooklyn's 1st World Series win -- and, as it turned out, their only one before the Dodgers moved to Los Angeles.